 - Lavender Essential Oil’s vulnerary properties means it aids in the healing of minor cuts and burns as it also helps the formation of scar tissue.

-- It promotes healthy bowel movement and stimulates the production of bile and gastric juices, aiding in the treatment of colic, stomach pain, indigestion,
+- It promotes healthy bowel movement and stimulates the production of bile and gastric juices, aiding in the treatment of colic, stomach pain, indigestion, diarrhea and vomiting.

 - It induces perspiration and lowers body temperature to alleviate and prevent fever.